joshuapalma/joshuapalma/README.md

 <br/>

 <p>
   Hello there!
 My Name is Joshua Palma, Junior Software Developer here in the Philippines.
-Graduate of Bachelor of Science in Information Technology in Quezon City  University (Former Quezon City Polytechnic University)
+Graduate of Bachelor of Science in Information Technology in Quezon City  University (Former Quezon City Polytechnic University).
+I have also almost 1 year of experience in the IT industry acquiring more new knowledge and techniques that will benefit to my personal and skill growth
 </p>

 <div align="start" style="margin-bottom: 3em;">
   <h3> Current Status:</h3>
     <p> 💼 Software Developer and pursuing to become Network Engineer</p>
-    <p> 🚀 A fan of architecture-based technology frameworks. </p>
     <p> 🌱 Currently learning different platforms specifically mobile development</p>
     <p> 🤖 20% Reading, 20% Coding, 20% Sleep, 40% Coffee. </p>
 </div>